NBKRedSpy/QM_HighlightDamagingEffects/SteamReadMe.txt

 [h2]Game Difficulty[/h2]

 The game notifies a player that they are taking damage by flashing the wound and player as well as making a "crunching" sound.
-The subtly of the notification my be a gameplay decision.
+The subtly of the notification may be a gameplay decision.

 For example, in combat a person can be filled with so much adrenaline that they are unaware that they are wounded.